smathy/acme-bleach/README.md

 # Acme::Bleach

-TODO: Write a gem description
+A silly gem that cleans your source file.

 ## Installation